 The Emmaus Public Library’s Internet access is provided to the public as part of the library’s information service.
 Patrons are encouraged to explore the Internet on their own or with help from the library staff.
 The library provides Internet access with workstations for public use.
 Wireless access to the internet is available for patrons who have their Wireless- enabled devices.

-The library does not provide public access to most subscription services or access to direct personal communication services, such as chat lines.
+The library does not provide public access to subscription services or access to direct personal communication services, such as chat lines.
 Introductory overview classes on how to use computers, software, or the Internet are offered occasionally.
+The Library does provide access to some research tools with your library card and PIN.
+For more information on our online research tools please ask at the Front Desk.

 All patrons using network resources in the Emmaus Public Library must exhibit a willingness to limit time on computer systems.
 Internet users are expected to use the Internet as an educational resource.
 The following procedures and guidelines are used to help ensure appropriate use of the Internet at the Emmaus Public Library.